DavidMoritz/theFoolHasSaid/SANITY_GUIDE.md

 # Sanity Studio Guide for Content Creators

-This guide will help you create and manage content for The Fool Has Said website using the Sanity Studio CMS (Content Management System).
+This guide will help you create and manage content for The Fool Says website using the Sanity Studio CMS (Content Management System).

 ## Table of Contents